Derek Nielsen Photography

 • Garfield Park Conservatory – Just fifteen minutes west of Chicago’s downtown, the Garfield Park Conservatory hosts a wonderful spring show.
 Admission is free.
 However, entrance does require a reservation.
 This year’s show, “Bees Knees,” features the relationship between bees and blooms.
 Inside the conservatory, glass works from the acclaimed artist Dale Chihuly can be found in the Aroid House.
 In addition to being a beautiful place to walk around to see the botanical displays, the Garfield Park Conservatory helps engage teens with long-term relationships with nature.
 Education and inclusion are key to the long-term health of our planet.

-• Richardson Farm – Covering 544 acres and two farmsteads, Richardson’s farm is located at the border between Illinois and Wisconsin Northeast of Chicago.
-Each year on five lakeside acres, they host a tulip festival.
+• Richardson Farm – Covering 544 acres and two farmsteads, Richardson’s farm is located at the border between Illinois and Wisconsin, Northeast of Chicago.
+Each year, on five lakeside acres, they host a tulip festival.
 Opportunities for family photos are available, but the photographer must obtain a special permit for the shoot.

 How to photograph Chicago tulips